jekrch/comic-snaps/README.md

 - `phash` — DCT-based perceptual hash for structural similarity
 - `dominantColors` — three most prominent colors in CIELAB space via k-means clustering
 - `colorfulness` — RMS of chromatic channel variance, used to separate B&W art from color panels
-- CLIP embedding — a 512-dimensional vector from `openai/clip-vit-base-patch32`, stored in a separate `embeddings.json`

-The action skips panels that already have all fields.
-Its own commit includes `[skip ci]` to avoid re-triggering the workflow.
+After metadata, the action computes embeddings via three models, each stored in its own file:

+- **SigLIP** (`embeddings.json`) — 768-dimensional vectors from `google/siglip-base-patch16-224`.
+Captures semantic and conceptual similarity.
+- **DINOv2** (`embeddings-dino.json`) — 384-dimensional vectors from `facebook/dinov2-small`.
+Captures structural and perceptual similarity.
+- **VGG-16 Gram** (`embeddings-gram.json`) — 256-dimensional vectors derived from Gram matrices at three convolutional layers of VGG-16 (relu1_2, relu2_2, relu3_3), reduced via PCA.
+Captures line style and texture similarity — hatching, stippling, inking approach — independent of composition or subject matter.

+SigLIP and DINOv2 support incremental updates (only new panels are embedded).
+Gram embeddings are always fully recomputed because PCA is fit on the full corpus.
+Each file carries a version tag; a version bump triggers a full recompute automatically.

+HuggingFace and torchvision model weights are cached across runs.

 ## Sorting

-The gallery supports several sort modes that explore different notions of visual ordering:
+The gallery supports several sort modes exploring different notions of visual ordering:

 - **Newest / Oldest** — chronological by date added
 - **pHash** — nearest-neighbor chain by Hamming distance on perceptual hashes.
-Groups panels with similar coarse luminance structure (roughly: "similar blurry thumbnails").
+Groups panels with similar coarse luminance structure.
 Good for spotting near-duplicates but insensitive to content or style.
 - **Color** — hue-angle walk through dominant colors, with chromatic panels separated from achromatic ones.
 Produces a visible spectrum sweep.
+- **SigLIP** — nearest-neighbor chain by cosine distance on SigLIP embeddings.
+Clusters by subject matter and conceptual content.
+- **DINOv2** — nearest-neighbor chain by cosine distance on DINOv2 embeddings.
+Clusters by visual structure and composition.
-- **Visual Chain** — nearest-neighbor chain by cosine distance on CLIP embeddings.
-Each panel is placed next to its closest match in a 512-dimensional feature space that encodes composition, subject matter, texture, and style holistically.
-More semantically meaningful than hash-based sorting, though it's a greedy path rather than a global clustering — adjacent panels will feel related, but similar panels elsewhere in the collection may not be nearby.
+- **VGG-16 Gram** — nearest-neighbor chain by cosine distance on Gram embeddings.
+Clusters by mark-making and rendering style, largely independent of what's depicted.

+All embedding sorts are lazy-loaded on first use.
+They produce greedy nearest-neighbor paths rather than global clusterings — adjacent panels will feel related, but similar panels elsewhere in the collection may not be nearby.

 ## Development
 ```bash